 Our most advanced drug candidates are for the treatment of CHB, a disease that affects more than 290 million people worldwide with approximately 30 million people becoming newly infected every year, despite the availability of an efficacious prophylactic vaccine.
-Approximately 900,000 people worldwide died from complications of CHB in 2015, according to the World Health Organization.
+Approximately 900,000 people worldwide died from complications of CHB in 2015, according to the World Health Organization, and CHB is the primary cause of liver cancer worldwide.
 Currently approved therapies for CHB include pegylated forms of interferon-alfa ("peg-IFNa") and nucleos(t)ide analogs, which are designed to boost the body's immune response to the virus or inhibit viral replication, respectively.
 While these therapies have improved treatment outcomes for some patients with CHB, they have not been able to achieve meaningful rates of functional cure, which is the consensus goal of treatment and defined as a sustained loss of HBsAg with or without hepatitis B surface antibody seroconversion.
 Functional cure has been shown to greatly reduce the risk of developing certain other more serious downstream liver conditions, such as cirrhosis and ESLD.